 There are always things to learn about distributed systems, especially how they can turn against you.
 Companies that publish postmortems are doing us a great favor, there is a jackpot of system design and operations knowledge to be gleaned from studying as many of these as you can get your hands on.

-I've collected over a hundred outage and security related postmortems in this Pinboard feed.
+I’ve collected [now over 250] outage and security related postmortems in this Pinboard feed.

 I raised my eyebrows at one statement Google is making about Google Compute Engine: